 Improve access and use of facilities for disabled employees

-You may need to make alterations and changes to physical features to accommodate disabled employees.
-If the physical feature puts disabled employees at a disadvantage compared with your non-disabled employees, you must adjust it to remove or reduce its impact.
-These alterations are called reasonable adjustments.
+You may need to make alterations and changes to physical features to accommodate staff with a disability.
+If the physical feature puts disabled employees at a disadvantage, you must adjust it to remove or reduce the impact of the physical barrier.
+These alterations are known as reasonable adjustments.

-These steps could include, where reasonable, making structural or physical changes to business premises, such as:
+These steps could include, where reasonable, making structural or physical changes to your business premises, such as:

 - widening doorways to allow a wheelchair to pass through easily

 - relocating light switches and door handles to a level that considers people who have difficulty in reaching

 - providing accessible toilet facilities for disabled employees

 These reasonable adjustment steps also involve allowing the person to work in a more easily accessible place, such as by: